 She proselytized on behalf of Universalism as the religion compatible with the ideals of the American Revolution: human liberty and empowerment.
 Universalism was the first American denomination to ordain women

-The Murrays first child was a son who lived only a few hours.
-At 40, Judith gave birth to her only daughter, Julia, who lived to be 31.
+The Murrays had a son who lived only a few hours.
+Then at 40, Judith gave birth to her only daughter, Julia, who lived to be 31.

-Judith’s feminist essays had proved popular, and in 1792 she began to write columns for the Massachusetts Magazine as a man, using the nom de plume ‘The Gleaner.’
+Judith’s feminist essays had proved popular, and in 1792 she began to write columns for the Massachusetts Magazine as a man She used the nom de plume ‘The Gleaner.’

-In 1793 the Murrays moved to Boston, where John became pastor of the Universalist Society of Boston.
+In 1793 the Murrays moved to Boston, where John served as pastor of the Universalist Society of Boston.

 The town had just lifted its ban on the theater, which Judith Sargent Murray strongly supported.
-She wrote a play, The Medium, which was probably the first to be produced by an American on stage.
-Her groundbreaking essay, On the Equality of Women, predated Mary Shelley’s plea for equality between the sexes by two years.
+She wrote a play, The Medium, probably the first to be produced by an American on stage.
+Her groundbreaking essay, On the Equality of Women, predated Mary Shelley’s plea for equality of the sexes by two years.

-Her commitment to education for women did not waver, and in 1802 she helped her cousin, Judith Saunders, and Clementine Beach open a school for girls in the nearby town of Dorchester.
+Her commitment to education for women did not waver.
+In 1802 she helped her cousin, Judith Saunders, and Clementine Beach open a school for girls in the nearby town of Dorchester.